BrendanGasparin/BrendanGasparin/README.md

 ## Curated lists

-[Cybersecurity YouTube Channels](https://github.com/BrendanGasparin/list-cybersecurity-youtube): A curated list of YouTuber channels with content focused on cybersecurity.<br />
+[Cybersecurity YouTube Channels](https://github.com/BrendanGasparin/list-cybersecurity-resources): A curated list of resources with content focused on cybersecurity.<br />
-[Hacking and Penetration Testing YouTube Channels](https://github.com/BrendanGasparin/list-hacking-youtube): A curated list of YouTuber channels with content focused on hacking and penetration testing.<br />
+[Hacking and Penetration Testing YouTube Channels](https://github.com/BrendanGasparin/list-hacking-resources): A curated list of resources with content focused on hacking and penetration testing.<br />
-[Programming YouTube Chennels](https://github.com/BrendanGasparin/list-programming-youtube): A curated list of YouTube channels with content focused on programming and software development.<br />
+[Programming YouTube Chennels](https://github.com/BrendanGasparin/list-programming-resources): A curated list of resources with content focused on programming and software development.<br />

 <!--
 **BrendanGasparin/BrendanGasparin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.